Skip to content

 Embracing randomness isn’t about surrendering to the forces around it.

-It’s about the intentional design and creation of systems that don’t just endure uncertainty but thrive in it.
+It’s about the intentional design and creation of systems that allow you to not only recover from shocks but also grow stronger because of them.

 It’s about intelligent adaptability.